wdhdev/docker-images/README.md

-# William's Yolks
+# Docker Images
-Docker images made for my [Pterodactyl eggs](https://github.com/wdhdev/eggs).
+Various Docker Images created by me.

 ## 📷 Images
-- **[william/aio](https://hub.docker.com/r/william/aio)**: An all-in-one egg with support for multiple programming languages.
+- **[william/aio](https://hub.docker.com/r/william/aio)**: An all-in-one image with support for multiple programming languages, built for use with Pterodactyl.